Brenda Starr, Reporter: Later production teams

 Following Messick's retirement as Brenda Starr's artist in 1980, the strip was continued by different female writer and illustrator teams.
 From 1980 through 1982, Messick continued scripting, and the strip was illustrated by Ramona Fradon.
 In 1982, Linda Sutter took over writing.
 Mary Schmich began scripting the strip in 1985, with Fradon continuing as the illustrator until her 1995 retirement.
 From 1995 onward, June Brigman illustrated Schmich's scripts.

 End

 The final strip was published on January 2, 2011.

 According to Mary Schmich, the strip ended because she and June Brigman had both "decided to move on," and publishing and distributing the strip was no longer profitable for the Chicago Tribune.
-"Besides, in real time, Brenda is close to 100 years old.
-She needs to relax."
+"Besides, in real-time, Brenda is close to 100 years old."

 Characters

 Brenda has always been a modern woman, noted for her exotic adventures and steamy romances.
 Dale Messick and later artists concentrated on keeping Brenda contemporary in clothing and hairstyles.
 Comics historians Steve Duin and Mike Richardson stated that "Dale Messick kept readers enthralled for years over the romance between Brenda Starr and her Mystery Man".
 Before Messick retired, Brenda finally married the mysterious Basil St. John, her "Mystery Man", whose eye patch and black orchid serum have been a regular plot element.
 Shortly thereafter, Brenda had a baby girl named Starr Twinkle St. John.
 Brenda and Basil divorced, and sparks flew when they met again.
 During one of Basil's reappearances, Brenda discovered Basil had a son named Sage with the talk show host Wanda Fonda.
 That marriage also ended in divorce.
 Brenda and Wanda became good friends.
 Eventually, Brenda was promoted from reporter to editor.
 Brenda was the daughter of actress Beth Bennet (or Bennett) and her husband Jack Starr.
 Her mother died under mysterious circumstances and Brenda's grief-stricken father sent her to boarding school.